-You can configure application properties in Wowza Streaming Engine™ Manager or by editing [install-dir]/conf/[application]/Application.xml.
-If you make changes to Application.xml and you're using Wowza Streaming Engine media server software, any supported settings are displayed in the manager the next time it's started.
+You can configure application properties in Wowza Streaming Engine Manager or by editing [install-dir]/conf/[application]/Application.xml.
+If you make changes to Application.xml, any supported settings are displayed in Wowza Streaming Engine Manager the next time it's started.

-Wowza Streaming Engine Manager
+Monitor and reconnect incoming streams in Wowza Streaming Engine Manager

 - On the live application page Properties tab, click MediaCaster Stream Monitor in the Quick Links bar.